Book II — The Law of Lead

 The Cylinder

-Combat is tracked on The Cylinder — a circular track numbered 0 to 19, representing the spinning chamber of a revolver.
+Combat is tracked on The Cylinder which is a circular track numbered 0 to 19, representing the spinning chamber of a revolver.
 Twenty segments.
 Two Red Lines at segments 0 and 10 (the Tension Lines — significant for GM pacing tools).
 One marker — The Hammer — that advances clockwise as time passes.

 Each character has a token on the track showing when they next act.